Lénaïck Adam

-Lénaïck Adam (19 February 1992) is a French politician of Renaissance (RE) who was a member of the National Assembly from 2018 until 2022, representing department of French Guiana.
+Adam Lenaïck (born 19 February 1992) is a French politician of Renaissance (RE) who was a member of the National Assembly from 2018 until 2022, representing department of French Guiana.

 Early life

 Adam was born on 19 February 1992, in Saint-Laurent-du-Maroni.
-He graduated in 2011 and then entered the Paris Institute of Political Studies In 2013, at the end of the bachelor's degree, he spent a year at Mackenzie Presbyterian University (Brazil) to learn the language.
+He is Surinamese origins of Ndyuka people.
+He graduated with a Baccalauréat in 2011 and then entered the Paris Institute of Political Studies.
+In 2013, at the end of the bachelor's degree, he spent a year at Mackenzie Presbyterian University (Brazil) to learn the Portuguese language.
 In 2014, he entered a master's degree in finance and strategy at Sciences Po Paris, where he graduated in 2016.

 In parallel with his studies, Adam held positions within his father's river freight transport company, Maroni Transports & Liaisons, while ensuring the management of two other companies, in river transport and in the promotion of real estate and investment.

 Political career

 From 2015, Adam worked as adviser to the assembly of French Guiana, elected in the section of Saint-Laurent-du-Maroni.